 1. Contracts: The Board of Governors may authorize any officer or agent of the ISPLS to enter into any contract, execute and deliver any instrument, in the name of and on behalf of the ISPLS and such authority may be general or confined to specific instances.

-2. Checks, Drafts or Orders: On all checks, drafts or orders pertaining to money, notes or other evidences of indebtedness issued in the name of the ISPLS, the Board of Governors may authorize the President, Vice President, Executive Secretary, the Treasurer and the Section Director where the State office of ISPLS resides, as signatories on checks.
-The Treasurer may authorize the Executive Secretary to sign checks for less than five-thousand ($5000) dollars.
-Expenses not budgeted and those expenses over five-thousand ($5000) shall be signed by two (2) of the individuals authorized.
+2. Checks, Drafts or Orders: On all checks, drafts or orders pertaining to money, notes or other evidences of indebtedness issued in the name of the ISPLS, the Board of Governors may authorize the President, Vice President, Executive Director, the Treasurer and the Section Director where the State office of ISPLS resides, as signatories on checks.
+The Treasurer shall approve all invoices and authorize the Executive Director to sign checks/submit online paymentsfor all pre-approved expenditures.
 Any purchase outside of daily operational expenses and any capital expense greater than five thousand dollars ($5000) shall be pre-approved by the Board of Governors.
+(11/23)

 3. Deposits: All funds of the ISPLS shall be deposited from time to time to the credit of the ISPLS in such bank or trust company as a depository as the Board of Governors may select from time to time.